College of Social Sciences, UH Mānoa

 U.S. Congressional Internship Program

-• Essay Topic: Identify a local and/or national political issue of concern to you.
+• Essay Topic: Identify a national political issue of concern to you.
 Explain the issue using clear and specific examples.
 Identify stakeholders involved and their positions.
 Using perspectives provided by your major program, evaluate how Congress might best serve these stakeholders.
-(600 words)
+(500 words)

-• Essay Topic: Visit the congressional office’s websites and Capitol.Hawaii.Gov.
-Research the special duties, constituencies, caucuses, and committees of the current senators and representatives.
-Select your preferred office in the Senate and in the House based on this research.
-Why are you interested in the specific duties and committees of your preferred offices?
+• Essay Topic: Research the special duties, constituencies, caucuses, and committees of Hawaiʻi’s US senators and representatives.
+Why are you interested in the specific duties and committees of these offices?
 How might your career goals align with their goals?
 How will your experience in their office enhance your education and/or help you achieve your career goals?
-(500 words)*
+(250 words)

 Please note: Final placement is decided by the congressional offices themselves.
-You might not be drafted by your first or second choice offices, but might have a chance in another; therefore you should write these essays in a gracious and aspirational tone, not an exclusionary one, aiming to impress any reader.
+Write these essays in a gracious and inviting tone, not an exclusionary one.

 Hawaiʻi Governor’s Office Internship Program, Hawaiʻi Lieutenant Governor’s Office Internship Program, and the Hawaiʻi State Legislature (Spring Semester only) Internship Program

 • Essay Topic: Identify a political issue impacting Hawaiʻi that is of concern to you.
 Explain the issue using clear and specific examples.
 Identify stakeholders involved and their positions.
-Using perspectives provided by your major program, evaluate how congress might best serve these stakeholders.
-(600 words)
+Using perspectives provided by your major program, evaluate how Hawaiʻi’s government might best serve these stakeholders.
+(500 words)

 Hawaiʻi Judicial Internship Program

-• Essay Topic: Explain the issue using clear and specific examples.
+• Essay Topic: Identify a local and/or national judicial issue.
+Explain the issue using clear and specific examples.
 Identify stakeholders involved and their positions.
-Using perspectives provided by your major program, evaluate how Congress might best serve these stakeholders.
-(600 words)
+Using perspectives provided by your major program, evaluate how the courts might best serve these stakeholders.
+(500 words)

 4. Interview Guide

-All applicants will be given the following interview guide and asked to prepare answers before the interview.
+All applicants will receive the following interview guide and be asked to prepare answers in advance.

-• What is your passion?
-What motivates your interest in civic engagement and public service?
+• What motivates your interest in civic engagement and public service?
+How will this internship contribute to your educational plans?

 • What unique perspectives or methods will your major program provide you that future offices will find necessary?